vtwenty3/Deep_Learning_Model/README.md

 ## Note
 Higher embedding dim seems to work better.
 I have done one more test, which involved increasing the epos for model3.
 This is the results:

 ![13](/img/13.png)

 Number of epochs are highly influencial on the final result.
 Accuracy improves overtime, but the loss is getting higher with more epochs.
 That indicates that model gets overfitted.
 I have tried to counter that with different architectures and dropout rates, but the results are similar.

 Bag Of Words was the first approach tried, but it is obvious that this method is not appropriate for deep learning and is functional only in specific scenarios.
 Next word2vec library was used in attempt to train own vectors on the given train.csv file.
 Unfortunately, the results were pretty poor, as the data was not big enough for adequate training.
 Fasttext library developed by Facebook was an interesting find, but after two days trying to install it on google colab, Jupiter, and locally i gave up, as it was giving an error every time, no matter the platform or method used.
 The final decision was word embeddings with Keras, the implemen-tation is relatively straightforward and library is reliable and easy to import.
 Moreover, there is a strong community behind it, so more information can be found regarding tuning and eventual problems.
-Lots of combinations of different architectures and hyperparameters tried, but as far as my experience show, the simpler the architecture the better the results.
+Lots of combinations of different architectures and hyperparameters tried, but as far as my experience show, the simpler the architecture the better the results for the specific task.

+There is simple pre-process which removes punctuation and removes uppercase, despite the tokenization part, which includes the removal of the uppercase.
+Its applied to all data (test, train, evaluation).

+The model developed and used it far from perfect and still, i have some questions which I could not find answer one regarding some of the functionality and pa-rameters in it.
+Obviously, this is something that requires a lot of dedication and time and i cannot possibly expect that everything would be absolutely clear in the short span of this module.
+Overall, I'm satisfied with the result.